AWSEC2CreateNetworkInterfaceRequest

 class AWSEC2CreateNetworkInterfaceRequest

 • Unique, case-sensitive identifier that you provide to ensure the idempotency of the request.
-For more information, see Ensuring Idempotency.
+For more information, see Ensuring idempotency.

 Declaration